Raj28Mall/ShopCart/README.md

-# **ShopCart**
+# 🛒 ShopCart

-### **Homepage**
-- A user-friendly landing page displaying featured products and categories.
-    - Responsiveness pending
-    - Search functionality left -> can use Fuse for a fuzzy search

-### **Product Listing Page**
+**ShopCart** is a modern and responsive eCommerce web application built with the goal of replicating the functionality and user experience of top-tier online shopping platforms.
+From dynamic product listings to a seamless shopping cart experience, ShopCart covers it all.

+---

+## 🚀 Features

+- 📱 Responsive design for mobile and desktop
-- A page to showcase available products with sorting and filtering options.
+- 🔍 Product search and filtering
-    - Sorting and filtering implemented
+- ⭐ Product ratings and descriptions
-    - Responsiveness pending
-    - Categories handling

-### **Product Details Page**
-- A page that displays detailed information about individual products.
-    - Responsiveness pending

-### **Shopping Cart**
-- A cart system that allows users to add, update, and remove items.
+- 🛍️ Add to cart and remove functionality
-    - Cart UI done

-### **Checkout Flow**
-- A simple checkout process with a payment gateway.
-    - Payment successful Modal shows up

-### **User Authentication**
-- Option for users to create accounts, log in, and manage their profiles.
-    - Profile Managemenet left
+- 🔄 Persistent cart using local storage
+- 🧾 View past orders and ordered items (Order History)
+- 📦 Product details modal/page
+- 💳 Checkout flow (dummy or integrated)

+---

+## 🛠️ Tech Stack

+- **Frontend:** NextJS, shadCN
+- **State Management:** Zustand
+- **Backend:** NodeJS
-    - Settings left
+- **Database:** MySQL
-    - Previous Orders left

-### **Responsive Design**
-- Ensure the project is mobile-friendly and looks great across different devices.